CHATTANOOGA VOLLEYBALL CAMPS | Camp Director

 Before coming to North Carolina, Filar was on the coaching staff at Memphis beginning in 2005.
 His responsibilities were with the middle blockers and team defensive systems.

-During his two seasons with the Tigers, he coached two AVCA All-Americans in Laura Cote and Shelby Burton, three AVCA All-Midwest Region players and three Conference USA all-league performers including the 2006 Libero of the Year.
+During his two seasons with the Tigers, he coached two AVCA All-Americans, three AVCA All-Midwest Region players and three Conference USA all-league performers.
 Memphis finished with a 27-8 record in 2006 and was one win from the C-USA title.

 Filar worked two seasons as a volunteer assistant at Kentucky.
 While working with the Wildcats, he also was involved in the community by coaching the boys and girls basketball teams at Trinity Christian Academy in Lexington, Ky.

 Prior to starting his coaching career, Filar played two seasons of men's club volleyball at Furman.
 He graduated with a degree in Health and Exercise Science in 2000.

 He spent two years at his alma mater as an assistant coach and assistant camp director from 2001-03.
 Additionally, he has worked as an assistant volleyball clinician at the Fellowship of Christian Athletes Girls Sports Camp at Gardner-Webb University.
 He also served as a court coach at volleyball camps at Charlotte and Davidson.